 Hi, I’m Scott.
-I believe that imagination and creativity can change the world for the better.
-I am currently scientific director of the Imagination Institute, and I also conduct research on imagination, creativity, and well-being in the Positive Psychology Center at the University of Pennsylvania.
+I believe there are great possibilities within every person.
+I am currently scientific director of the Imagination Institute, and I conduct research in the Positive Psychology Center at the University of Pennsylvania on intelligence, creativity, and well-being.
+My writing has appeared in The Atlantic, Scientific American, Psychology Today, and Harvard Business Review.

 In 2013, I published Ungifted: Intelligence Redefined, which reviewed the latest science of intelligence and also detailed my experiences as a child growing up with a learning disability.
 In the book, I outlined my Theory of Personal Intelligence, and presented a vision of education that takes into account each young person’s unique development, abilities, engagement, and personal goals.

 My latest book is Wired to Create: Unraveling the Mysteries of the Creative Mind, which I co-authored with the journalist Carolyn Gregoire.
 In Wired to Create, we review the latest science of creativity, and argue that creativity is a lifestyle that anyone can cultivate by continually engaging in a series of habits– from daydreaming to mindfulness to being open to new experiences.

 I received a Ph.D. in cognitive psychology from Yale University in 2009, and in 2005 I received an M. Phil in Experimental Psychology from the University of Cambridge under a Gates Cambridge Scholarship.
 In 2003, I graduated from Carnegie Mellon with a double major in Psychology and Human Computer Interaction, and a minor in Opera Performance.

 - I teach the popular undergraduate course Introduction to Positive Psychology at the University of Pennsylvania.
 You can download my most recent syllabus here.

 - Over at Scientific American I write the column Beautiful Minds.
 I also write a blog here on my personal page.